 Based on cooler temperatures, precipitation and reduced fire activity this is the final summary update.

 For details on evacuation and closures, please visit the CLOSURES tab to read the most up to date information.

 Road and highway closure information can be found on the California Department of Transportation website.

 Monday July 27th, 2020 approx. 11:03 AM

 Louie Orozco ICT3 (SRF), Joel Berg ICT3t (SRF), Josh Wright ICT3 (SHF), Andy Branson ICT3 (KNF)

 This Incident Is Burning In Steep Rugged Country Primarily In The Trinity Alps Wilderness Area.

-Timber (grass and understory), closed timber litter, timber (litter and understory).
 Mature timber with heavy duff, litter, shrubs, and grass.
-Steep rugged terrain with parallel ridges and drainages.
+ERC, BI and 1000-hour fuels are at high indices.
+Steep rugged terrain with parallel ridges and drainages hamper direct line construction.